 Implementing some sort of scheduling system is necessary to ensure steady content delivery.
 On the other hand, planning in detail specific content months ahead of time is anything but agile and can easily turn into pure waste.

 The major culprit for this is the fact that marketing is very dynamic by nature and today’s plans might not be relevant for the day after tomorrow.

 The problem with most content planning systems is that they were not created with the idea of agility.
-If we look up in Google for a template of this sort, the results show mostly excel tables going in far too much detail about when the content should be published.
+If we look up Google for a template of this sort, the results show mostly excel tables going into far too much detail about when the content should be published.

 This is totally unnecessary when you’ve got a marketing Kanban board in place.

 How We Did it at Kanbanize

 Back in the day, at the startup level, with very limited capacity, we didn’t need a content management system.
 However, as we grew and more people joined our team, we had to plan what we want to publish in the near future so that we can optimize our capacity.